ansible/ansible/docs/docsite/rst/user_guide/ansible_docker_master_slave.rst

 What is this guide?
 ````````
 This guide is about the pairing between Ansible, which is incredibily powerful, and Docker.
 Docker, which I will talk about later in great detail, is a great way to build and deploy your own custom image.
 Pairing these two together means that you can bring up and take down entire server infrastructures just with a few command line commands.
 We'll be using an Ansible-Playbook to setup and configure each of the servers exactly as we want them before getting the data.
 I recommend this practice to anyone interested in large scale web development and load testing.
+For more information and details I can be contacted at bakermat@oregonstate.edu.

 Ansible
 ````````